DEIB-GECO/VarSum/README.md

 # VarSum (http://gmql.eu/popstudy)

-This API returns summary statistics on user-defined populations and their v ariants, using the genomic data repository maintained by the [genomic computing group (GeCo) at Politecnico di Milano](http://www.bioinformatics.deib.polimi.it/geco/).
+This API returns summary statistics on user-defined populations and their variants, using the genomic data repository maintained by the [genomic computing group (GeCo) at Politecnico di Milano](http://www.bioinformatics.deib.polimi.it/geco/).

 Available data include gene annotations, germline variants from the 1000